awslabs/kinesis-aggregation/python/README.md

 ## Installation

-The Python Record Aggregation/Deaggregation modules are available on the Python Package Index (PyPI) as [aws_kinesis_agg](https://pypi.python.org/pypi/aws_kinesis_agg).
+The Python record aggregation/deaggregation modules are available on the Python Package Index (PyPI) as [aws_kinesis_agg](https://pypi.python.org/pypi/aws_kinesis_agg).
 You can install it via the `pip` command line tool:

 ```
 pip install aws_kinesis_agg